 A Private Transfer With Your Accommodation

 We always ask our hotel to quote for the transfers too, as a price comparison.
-Often (not always!), a hotel will have a nicer quality car for you, plus you have the knowledge that someone will be there waiting for you.
+Often (not always!), a hotel will have a nicer quality car for you, plus you know that someone will be there waiting for you.

 This can be especially important if you are onward connecting to an island, for example.
 If you’re running late, this is something your driver will communicate onwards.